 Click the This account radio button and enter the name and password of a Windows User that is a member of either the Administrators role or the DHCP Administrators role.

 Close the dialog box and restart the Men&Mice DHCP Server Controller service.

 Lease history gathering is not possible if you are managing MS DHCP servers on remote computers using the DHCP Server Controller.
 To gather lease history for a MS DHCP server, you must install the DHCP Server Controller on the server and use the Microsoft with Agent Installed connection method when connecting to the server.

 This feature allows you to change the name or IP Address used to connect to a DHCP server.
 This is useful if you need to refer to the server by another name or if you are connecting to the server by an IP Address and the IP Address has changed.
 You can also use this feature to change the connection method for MS DHCP servers.

 From the ellipsis menu select Edit DHCP server or use .
 The Edit DHCP server dialog box displays.

 Change the Server name, Server address (optional), and Server Type.
 If applicable, you can edit the Proxy server’s information.

-To edit a DHCP server’s name in the Management Console, see Edit DHCP Server Name (Management Console).
+To edit a DHCP server’s name in the Management Console, see Edit DHCP Server Name (Management Console, deprecated).

 You can manage access to scopes just as you can for other object types in Micetro, but there is one important distinction: you can set Inherited Access for scopes.
 When you open the Access dialog box for a scope, the dialog box has an extra section for inherited access.